 Internship and Career Foundations (MBU 2000).
 This career development course addresses personal and professional development, career and job strategies, interviewing and networking skills, and internship participation expectations.

 Creative Entertainment Technologies (EIS 2350).
 Students participate in an investigation of the major areas of consumer and professional entertainment-related technologies and their applications.
 This course of study serves as an introduction to the uses and influences of technology with attention to innovations, history, and technology's effects on the global entertainment industries.

 Copyright Law (MBU 2520).
 This course provides an in-depth study of copyright law in the entertainment industry including its origins, rationale, protections, and limitations.

 Internship (MBU/EIS 3000).
 This formal career education assignment enables students to intern at entertainment business organizations for a selected period of time.

-Classes available Summer Session II of each year (July-August).
+All prerequisite requirements apply.
 Click here for the current academic calendar.

 Click here for tuition and fees information.

 Click here for available summer housing and meal plans.